jerren1122/docker_td_api_frontend/readme.md

 In the compilation.rb script there are dynamic methods that pickup environment variables to determine if the endpoints are hosted on localhost(windows setup) or within the docker container.

+**Debugging**
+VSCode has a debugging functionality for Go.
+We can run the go script in the debugger and then interact with the API via another tool like postman this will allow us to hit the breakpoints.

+To interact in Postman once the API is up and running we would contact: http://localhost:8083/compilation (as this is running on your local or surfaced on your local in the case of docker) for the body we would pass {
+                           "Movie": "Twister"
+                           "Method": "return_article"
+                           }

 **Docker**

 *Dockerfiles*